heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 ### What did you do and learn?

-In this chapter, you have learned about how to build a web infrastructure using a reverse proxy and a load balancer.
+In this chapter, you have learned about functional and non-functional requirements, what a web infrastructure is and what components it is composed of, what a reverse proxy and a load balancer are and how they can be used to build a web infrastructure.

+Thanks to the `Host` header, you have learned how a reverse proxy can serve multiple domains on the same IP address.

 Thanks to the following features of HTTP, you were able to make use of them to build a web infrastructure to serve multiple domains on the same IP address and